Can an Indian get a job in Canada after completing MBA from a university in Canada?

 The applicant ought to have been enrolled full time and extent of study should not be below 8 months.

-Following an MBA from a Canadian institute is a rewarding career opportunity particularly making an allowance for its friendly policy towards overseas citizens and the rising job marketplace.
-Students should focus on top of building professional connections and gaining business experience in order to be eligible for better MBA jobs in Canada.
+Students should focus on building professional connections and gaining business experience in order to be eligible for better MBA jobs in Canada.